Teacher: Carla Caires

 - In role play and other free play children will be supported to play positively with each other

-- Children will be given opportunities to invent their own stories (eg take their naughty bus on an adventure
+- Children will be given opportunities to invent their own stories (eg pretend to be Handa, what animals steal your fruit?)

 - Introduce tales tool kit (a storytelling resource which promotes language and new vocabulary)